 Union Members’ have Rights to Workers’ Compensation

 Injured workers can feel vulnerable and scared when thrown out of work by an accident on the job.
-They often lack information or are otherwise discouraged from contacting workers’ comp attorneys or filing claims.
+They often lack information or are otherwise discouraged from contacting workers’ comp lawyers or filing claims.
 This fear and worry is the biggest obstacle that prevents injured workers from filing claims.
 This is no different for union members, especially when we consider the old adage, “Unions only exist where they’re necessary.”

 Through various methods, unions work to protect employees from employer retribution, and let workers know that retaliation is intolerable in the workplace.
 Studies have shown that union members are 60% more likely to file claims than non-union members.
 Once they do so, however, they shouldn’t “go it alone.”
 After all, the workers’ compensation industry has an army of lawyers assisting it.
 You should have one assisting you.